-Bloomberg news Chinese staff member detained in Beijing
+Bloomberg News Chinese staff member detained in Beijing

 The Beijing National Security Bureau could not immediately be reached for comment.

+Bloomberg editor-in-chief John Micklethwait and other senior editors told China-based staff that Chinese authorities had said Fan had not been detained in relation to her work, the Wall Street Journal reported, citing unnamed sources.

-Fan has worked for Bloomberg since 2017 and previously worked for CNBC, CBS News, Al Jazeera and Reuters, Bloomberg reported.
+Fan has been at Bloomberg since 2017 and previously worked for Reuters, as well as for CNBC, Al Jazeera and CBS News, according to her LinkedIn profile.

-Chinese nationals working for foreign media outlets in China are categorized as news assistants.

-Foreign media operating in China have come under increasing pressure, and China has expelled more than a dozen foreign journalists at U.S. media organizations this year by cancelling their press credentials amid worsening relations between Beijing and Washington.
+China has expelled more than a dozen foreign journalists at U.S. media organizations this year by cancelling their press credentials as its relations with Washington have worsened.

-In August, authorities in Beijing detained Cheng Lei, a China-born Australian citizen working for Chinese state-run broadcaster CGTN, on suspicion of illegal activities that endangered China’s national security.
+In August, authorities in Beijing detained Cheng Lei, a China-born Australian citizen working for the Chinese state-run broadcaster CGTN, on suspicion of activities that endangered national security.

-In September, Australia helped two Australian foreign correspondents leave China after they were questioned by China’s state security ministry.
+In September, the Australian government helped two Australian foreign correspondents to leave China after they were questioned by China’s state security ministry.

+The Foreign Correspondents’ Club of China in Beijing said it was very concerned to learn of Fan’s detention, and seeking clarity on why she had been detained.

+The European Union said in a statement on Saturday it expected the Chinese authorities to grant Fan “medical assistance if needed, prompt access to a lawyer of her choice, and contacts with her family.”

-Reporting by Yew Lun Tian and Tony Munroe; Editing by Hugh Lawson & Simon Cameron-Moore
+Reporting by Yew Lun Tian and Tony Munroe; additional reporting by Tom Daly; Editing by Simon Cameron-Moore, Kevin Liffey and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.